saumyatalwani/student-information-system/README.md

 The system empowers educators, students, and administrators with features such as real-time attendance tracking, grade management, and secure access to academic records.
 With role-based authentication, data integrity and privacy are always safeguarded.

-Built with modern web technologies, the monorepo demonstrates best practices in modular architecture, API-driven design, and cross-service integration.
-Whether you’re exploring scalable monorepo structures, working with full-stack applications, or learning how to manage complex school data systems, this repository serves as a comprehensive resource for practical insights and real-world implementation.

 **Tech Stack:** React, Express, MongoDB, Tailwind CSS

 ## Index